Academic Program Review

 Who receives the OPA data summary report?

 The completed summary of central data is provided to the unit and to all internal and external reviewers.
-Units should not reproduce the data summary as an appendix to their self-study; data summaries, along with the unit's self-study and the charge letter to the External Review Committee, are provided separately by the Office of the Vice Provost for Academic and Space Planning.
+Units should not reproduce the data summary as an appendix to their self-study; data summaries, along with the unit's self-study and the charge letter to the External Review Committee, are provided separately by the Office of the Vice Provost for Academic Planning.